Debt Consolidation (what to consider + real life stories included)

 It’s good to finally confront your debt.
 That’s the first step to getting out of it.

-While it may be tough to climb out of debt, the sooner you make a plan to do so, the better.
+While it may be tough to climb out of debt, the sooner you plan to do so, the better.
 You’ll be able to repair your credit score, work on boosting your savings, save on interest, and finally get some sleep at night.
 Debt can weigh heavily on the mind, after all.

 What is the difference between debt consolidation and debt settlement?